-St. Elizabeth Seton School has both term and year end awards.
+St. Elizabeth Seton School has both monthly and year end awards.
 We work hard to encourage both strong academic and over all performance in our students.
 To that end, the following information is provided with respect to our school’s student recognition program.

 At St. Elizabeth Seton School we encourage all students to strive to be the best they can be.
 Success is its own reward, but at the same time we offer formal recognition to students who consistently display excellent effort, achievement and citizenship.

 Elementary School Recognition Program